behroozazarkhalili/mkt-casestudy-ds/README.md

 ### How to submit the code

-Please clone this repo to a public Github repo that does not contain an obvious name (to avoid other candidates from copying it).
-Just choose a couple of random dictionary words and name your repo with them :-)
+Please clone this repo to a **private** Github repo.
+Add the recruiting manager as a collaborater on the repo once finished.

 The GitHub repo should contain:
  - All the code (both for exploration and the models) and the commits history showing the process you followed